-Texture Access

 Shaders have the ability to do a lookup into a texture map.
+The maximum number of texture image units available to shaders are the values of the implementation-dependent constants

+- MAX_VERTEX_TEXTURE_IMAGE_UNITS (for vertex shaders), - MAX_TESS_CONTROL_TEXTURE_IMAGE_UNITS (for tessellation control shaders), - MAX_TESS_EVALUATION_TEXTURE_IMAGE_UNITS (for tessellation evaluation shaders), - MAX GEOMETRY TEXTURE IMAGE UNITS (for geometry shaders), and - MAX TEXTURE IMAGE UNITS (for fragment shaders).

-The maximum number of texture image units available to vertex, geometry, or fragment shaders are respectively the values of the implementation-dependent constants MAX-VERTEX_TEXTURE_IMAGE_UNITS, MAX_GEOMETRY_TEXTURE_IMAGE_UNITS, and MAX_TEXTURE_IMAGE_UNITS.
-The vertex shader, geometry shader, and fragment shader combined cannot use more than the value of MAX_COMBINED-TEXTURE_IMAGE_UNITS texture image units.
-If more than one of the vertex shader, geometry shader, and fragment processing stage access the same texture image unit, each such access counts separately against the MAX_COMBINED-TEXTURE_IMAGE_UNITS limit.
+All active shaders combined cannot use more than the value of MAX-COMBINED_TEXTURE_IMAGE_UNITS texture image units.
+If more than one pipeline stage accesses the same texture image unit, each such access counts separately against the MAX_COMBINED_TEXTURE_IMAGE_UNITS limit.

-When a texture lookup is performed in a vertex or geometry shader, the filtered texture value τ is computed in the manner described in sections 3.8.11 and 3.8.12, and converted to a texture base color C_b as shown in table 3.20, followed by application of the texture swizzle as described in section 3.9.2 to compute the texture source color C_s and A_s .
+When a texture lookup is performed in a shader, the filtered texture value τ is computed in the manner described in sections 3.8.11 and 3.8.12, and converted to a texture base color C_b as shown in table 3.20, followed by application of the texture swizzle as described in section 3.9.2 to compute the texture source color C_s and A_s .